 We got an offer and it was time to get to work…

 We finally got a response from a publishing house that was interested in my book.
 But then we got a response from Entrepreneur.
 They said that they were not interested in taking on the project of the bigger book at that point in time, but had an opening to refresh an old book about an introduction to freelance writing.
+A book about freelancing writing today, I believe, should include lots of information about landing work online, especially since I’ve never met one of my clients in person.

 After many conversations with several people, I decided that this was a good opportunity for me.
 Even though my business is shifting to help more intermediate/advanced freelancers, being able to offer something at the introductory level was a great opportunity.